AlbertMietus/MESS/spike-posts/BDD_TDD/startingWithBDD+TDD.rst

 Intermediates levels
 ====================

-One can (should) practice this process for each “level in the V”.
-Each classical *“test & integration” step* can be split into a test-preparation and a test-execution activity.
+One can (should) practice this process for each ‘level in the V’.
+Each classical *’test & integration’ step* can be split into a test-preparation and a test-execution activity.
 The *preparation phase* becomes the **test-design** activity, executed early and resulting in an ATS (Automated Test Script).
 That ATS is executed frequently (at least nightly) as soon as it is available.
 Continuously all ATSes are run on all levels, for all units, modules, services, and